Maddie's UW/UCD Combined Shelter Medicine Fellowships 2021-2022

-The Maddie’s UW / UCD fellowship positions were created to help provide shelter veterinarians with additional training to help them deliver life-saving knowledge and services to our nation’s homeless pets.
+The Maddie’s UW / UCD fellowship positions were created to help provide shelter veterinarians with additional training to make a positive life-saving impact in their shelters and communities.

 The fellowships provide unique opportunities for practitioners to learn via clinical interaction with the University of Wisconsin and UC Davis Koret Shelter Medicine Programs and with a variety of animal shelters throughout the United States and Canada, as well as other international countries.
 In addition, fellows may have opportunities to interact with other academic and clinical programs, including other university shelter medicine programs as well as national animal welfare organizations.

-Maddie’s Shelter Medicine Fellows will spend a total of 20 days (or the equivalent hours) over the course of one year focused on advanced shelter medicine training beginning in August 2019 through July 2020.
+Maddie’s Shelter Medicine Fellows will spend a total of 20 days (or the equivalent hours) over the course of about one year focused on advanced shelter medicine training beginning in August 2021 through May 2022.

 Through participation in this program, the Fellow will: